tus/rufh-implementations/README.md

 ## Clients

-### URLSession (iOS 17+)
+### URLSession (iOS 17+, macOS 14+)

-Apple added support for resumable uploads (draft version 01) in `URLSession` on iOS 17+.
+Apple added support for resumable uploads (draft version 01) in `URLSession` on iOS 17+ and macOS 14+.
 This API can be used from Swift and Object-C. A detailed introduction into resumable downloads and uploads as well as links to the API documentation can be found in [Apple's WWDC23](https://developer.apple.com/videos/play/wwdc2023/10006/).
 This repository contains a small iOS application demonstrating the use of resumable uploads in [`clients/ios`](/clients/ios/).

 ### Tus-js-client (Browser, Node.js)